cunarist/rinf/documentation/docs/running-and-building.md

 flutter build web
 ```

 > Note that Flutter apps in debug mode are known to be quite slow on the web.
-We recommend using profile mode when debugging on a web browser.
+We recommend using release mode when testing on a web browser.
+You can use debug mode if you need to analyze the code deeper, without the `--release` argument.